Auto-drivers stage demo against ban on services by ride-hailing platforms | Law-Order

 According to officials of the department, the aggregators failed to provide any details and did not make any plea.

-The department on Monday launched its drive against the aggregator-linked auto-rickshaw services.
+The department today launched its drive against the aggregator-linked auto-rickshaw services.
 They penalised a few drivers associated with the ride-hailing companies.

 At the demonstration, a large number of drivers parked their vehicles and raised slogans.